I was surfing around on another website last night. It was the page for a podcast that features lots of ex-pastors who are no longer in the ministry.

 I haven’t given up on the church.
 In fact, I’ve dedicated my life to nourishing it.
 Why?
 Because Jesus died for it.
 And I love Jesus, so I’ll stick with it and take my lumps if He’ll be pleased in me.

 Sure, the church needs to move past our pettiness and judgment of the outside world.
 I never was good at playing spiritual games of one-upmanship I’ve witnessed in some churches.
 I was never willing to try and win in spiritual contests because I knew comparing my holiness with other believers is like comparing used toilet paper…

 …the subtle differences in cleanliness never override the stench.

-In reality, I’m a patchwork quilt of a broken man, scotch-taped together with more coping mechanisms than you can count!
+To be completely transparent, I’m a patchwork quilt of a broken man, scotch-taped together with more coping mechanisms than you can count!

-The church is Christ’s bride, and that marriage is forever.
-So maybe it’s time to get over what your drunk uncle said at the wedding reception and get back to being part of God’s forever family!
+The Church is Christ’s bride, and that marriage is forever.
+So maybe it’s time to get over what your drunk uncle said at the wedding reception and get back to being part of God’s forever family.

 One day, a lot of her critics are going to wander back to the church for help, bloodied and beaten by the world from which they curried favor.